Belladone-Bzz/C_library/README.md

 ## :key: Instructions

-To clone the directory, run `git clone https://github.com/Belladone-Bzz/C_library.git` then `cd C_library`in the terminal.
+To use the libft.a library, clone the directory with the command `git clone https://github.com/Belladone-Bzz/C_library.git` in the terminal then go in the directory with the command `cd C_library`.

 To compile the code, run `make`.
 This will create a library called libft.a.